Google

 HOMEPAGE Fragments of history and archaeology on the North Yorkshire Moors

-HOMEPAGE for all of Phil and Molly's PicsFragments of Archaeology and Glimpses of History in the Landscapes of North the North York Moors
+HOMEPAGE for all of Phil and Molly's PicsFragments of Archaeology and Glimpses of History in the Landscapes of the North York Moors

 There are many crosses on the North Yorkshire Moors, mostly medieval in origin to mark important roads, but some no doubt have a different tale to tell.